Children’s Foundation

 Silvia Koch

-Silvia Koch has been active at the SWISS Children's Foundation since 2014 and was elected to the board in September 2019.
-She provides support in communication and administrative tasks.
+Silvia Koch has been actively involved in the SWISS Children’s Foundation since 2014 and has been a member of the Executive Board since September 2019.
+She supports communication and administrative tasks.

 Constantin Bausback